1-Huzaifa/First-repository/README.md

 # First-repository
 this is my first repository
-and i am created first branch
+and i have created first branch